-Click the Add Tenant button to add a new tenant to the system.
-For each tenant , provide:
+Click the Add Tenant button on the top right-hand side of the page to add a new tenant to the system.
+For each tenant, provide:

 - Tenant Name: this the name as it appears throughout the system

-- Total Pro Seats:: set the initial number of seat licenses that will be allocated to this tenancy for Pro licenses.
+- Total Basic Seats: set the initial number of seat licenses that will be allocated to this tenancy for Basic licenses.